75lb/veelo/README.md

 Configuration
 =============
-The Veelo configuration file is stored at `~/.handbraker` on Mac and Linux, `%USERPROFILE%\Application Data` on Windows XP and `%USERPROFILE%\AppData\Roaming` on Windows Vista and later.
+The Handbraker configuration file is stored at `~/.handbraker` on Mac and Linux, `%USERPROFILE%\Application Data` on Windows XP and `%USERPROFILE%\AppData\Roaming` on Windows Vista and later.
 It must remain [valid JSON](http://jsonlint.com).

 The initial config file looks like this: